Eesti Rahvusringhääling

-Eesti Rahvusringhääling (ERR) – Estonian Public Broadcasting – is a publicly funded and owned radio and television organisation created in Estonia on 1 June 2007 to take over the functions of the formerly separate Eesti Raadio (ER) (Estonian Radio) and Eesti Televisioon (ETV) (Estonian Television), under the terms of the Estonian National Broadcasting Act.
-The first chair of ERR is Margus Allikmaa, the former chair of Eesti Raadio.
-Present CEO is Erik Roose.
+Eesti Rahvusringhääling (ERR) lit.
+Estonian Public Broadcasting is a publicly funded and owned radio and television organisation created in Estonia on 1 June 2007 to take over the functions of the formerly separate Eesti Raadio (ER) (Estonian Radio) and Eesti Televisioon (ETV) (Estonian Television), under the terms of the Estonian National Broadcasting Act.
+The first chair of ERR was Margus Allikmaa, the former chair of Eesti Raadio.
+The current CEO is Erik Roose.